Rio+20 ending with weak text, emboldened observers

-RIO DE JANEIRO Global leaders were wrapping up a U.N. development summit on Friday with little to show but a lackluster agreement, leaving many attendees convinced that individuals and companies, rather than governments, must lead efforts to improve the environment.
+RIO DE JANEIRO, June 22 Global leaders were wrapping up a U.N. development summit on Friday with little to show but a lackluster agreement, leaving many attendees convinced that individuals and companies, rather than governments, must lead efforts to improve the environment.

 Nearly 100 heads of state and government gathered over the past three days in efforts to establish "sustainable development goals," a United Nations drive built around economic growth, the environment, and social inclusion.
 But a lack of consensus over those goals led to an agreement that even some signatories say lacks commitment, specifics, and measurable targets.